Understanding Tartrates in Wine: What Are Wine Diamonds?

 Can I Remove Tartrates?

-Tartrates, those seemingly mysterious crystals in wine, are evidence of the natural processes involved in winemaking.
+Tartrates, those seemingly mysterious crystals in wine, also known as wine diamonds or wine sediment, are evidence of the natural processes involved in winemaking.
 While their presence may raise eyebrows, these crystals are harmless and can even be seen as a mark of quality.
-So, next time you spot these wine diamonds, you can sit back and sip knowing exactly what is in your glass.
+If you want to ensure you're sipping on quality wine, then shop our refreshingly crisp Wander and Ivy single-serve mini wine bottles today.